nscherger/shadow_analyzer/README.md

 # shadow_analyzer
-Quick python script to scan host shadow file to check for potential security risks including missing passwords, old and expired passwords, recently changed passwords
+Python script to scan host shadow file to check for potential security risks including missing passwords, old and expired passwords, recently changed passwords and log changes in a .csv for review.